sundews/Sundew.Packaging/README.md

 ### **3.2 Local source from NuGet.config**
 NuGet.config provides a hierarical way of configuring NuGet from the local solution folder to the machinewide settings.
-During build, the used local source will be added to the solution specific NuGet.config with the name: **Local-Sundew** (If the name does not already exist).
+During build, the used local source will be added to the ApplicationData specific NuGet.config with the name: **Local-SPP** (If the name does not already exist).
-This allows the default local source to be overwritten by adding a package source named **Local (Sundew)**.
+This allows the default local source to be overwritten by adding a package source named **Local-SPP**.
 Use the NuGet commandline to modify the settings: https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior

 ### **3.3 Local source from project**